The headset is a component fitted into the head tube of your bike that enables it to steer and holds your fork in place.

 If your headset feels gritty or horrible, it might be time to service your headset and/or replace your headset bearings.

 At that point, take the fork out of the head tube and check the bearings.
 They may need replacing or cleaning and regreasing.
 It’s an easy enough job that doesn’t require many tools.

 You should also regularly check headsets for play, which could indicate wear or a loose headset.
 We recommend applying the front brake and rocking the bike back and forward while grappling the crown of the fork.

-If there’s any play of the fork in the steerer tube or any knocking or clunking noises, then check the headset for tightness.
-If that doesn’t rectify the issue some servicing is likely due.
+If there’s any play of the fork in the steerer tube, or any knocking or clunking noises, check the headset for tightness.
+If that doesn’t rectify the issue, some servicing is likely due.